 The Board of Directors has delegated compliance oversight to its committee, the ACC.
 The Board exercises reasonable oversight over the CPIP by reviewing minutes from the ACC; in addition, each committee chair summarizes the committee meeting to the Board and highlights topics of note.
 The Board may request additional information and/or discuss any matter brought to the ACC.
-The minutes document the compliance reporting that the Corporate Compliance Officer provides to the ACC on at least a quarterly basis.
+The minutes document each compliance report that the Corporate Compliance Officer provides to the ACC.
 The Board approves the Code of Conduct.
 This function may not be delegated.

 The Board acts as a policy-making body that exercises oversight and control over policies and personnel to ensure that management actions are in the best interest of the organization and its enrollees.
-The policy-making body also controls the appointment and removal of the executive manager, who is the President and CEO, a member of the organization's SLT.
+The governing body holds the authority to appoint and dismiss the executive manager, who serves as the President and CEO and is part of the organization's Senior Leadership Team (SLT).